 Milk and Madu.
 A sweet, open air café with a relaxed vibe and great menu.
 These guys make some seriously awesome breakfast bowls.
 The eggs in the skillets are also delicious.
 And the salads are awesome (and safe to eat).

 Watercress.
-With the same owners as Milk and Madu, this is another cool café with a great menu.
-It’s on the main road, so it’s better to head towards the back for a table and some (relative) quiet.
+While it's not technically in Canggu, it's right next door, and with the same owners as Milk and Madu, it has to be on the list.
+It’s on a main road, so it’s better to head towards the back for a table and some (relative) quiet.
 Watercress has heaps of organic and vegetarian options, and the salads are great.
 They also make some pretty decent coffee, with any type of milk you want.

 La Finca.
 Great tapas restaurant set in an ultra cool garden setting.
 The food is pretty great and is perfect for sharing.
 The staff are happy to explain the menu and make recommendations.
 They also have a red wine on the list that is actually drinkable, which is practically unheard of in Bali.